-no interface range {port-range | macro name}
+no interface range {port-range | macro name }

-port-range Port range.
+Syntax Description port-range Port range.
 For a list of valid values for port-range , see the "Usage Guidelines" section. macro name Specify the name of a macro.

-When you enter interface range configuration mode, all interface parameters you enter are attributed to all interfaces within the range.

-For VLANs, you can use the interface range command only on existing VLAN switch virtual interfaces (SVIs).
-To display VLAN SVIs, enter the show running-config privileged EXEC command.
-VLANs not displayed cannot be used in the interface range command.
-The commands entered under interface range command are applied to all existing VLAN SVIs in the range.
+Defaults This command h has no default setting.
+Command Modes Global configura ation Command History Release Modification 12.2(25)EX This command was introduced.
+Usage Guidelines When you enter all interfaces wi interface range configuration mode, all interface parameters you enter are attributed to thin the range.
+(SVIs).
+To displa displayed canno a can use the interface range command only on existing VLAN switch virtual interfaces ay VLAN SVIs, enter the show running-config privileged EXEC command.
+VLANs not be used in the interface range command.
+The commands entered under interface d are applied to all existing VLAN SVIs in the range.
 All configuration changes made to an interface range are saved to NVRAM, but the interface range itself is not saved to NVRAM.

-You can enter the interface range in two ways:

-- Specifying up to five interface ranges - Specifying a previously defined interface-range macro

-All interfaces in a range must be the same type; that is, all Fast Ethernet ports, all Gigabit Ethernet ports, all EtherChannel ports, or all VLANs.
-However, you can define up to five interface ranges with a single command, with each range separated by a comma.
+You can enter the interface range in two ways: • Specifying up to five interface ranges Specifying a previously defined interface-range macro a range must be the same type; that is, all Fast Ethernet ports, all Gigabit Ethernet ports, I ports, or all VLANs.
+However, you can define up to five interface ranges with a single